African Safari Photography Tour Locations

 QUIVER TREE FOREST

 The tree forest is another one of our favourite destinations in the southern portion of Namibia, you could visit the Quiver tree forest.
-Again, one of our favorites on our African Safari Photography Tour Locations.
+Again, one of our favourites on our African Safari Photography Tour Locations.
 This is a stunning area with plenty of rock and many uniquely shaped Quiver trees.
 The distinctive shape of these trees makes them very photogenic.
 The soft dusk light makes the trees come alive with color and texture.
 Once again photographers have an opportunity for astrophotography, this time with the Milky Way and Quiver trees.
 The forest is on the western edges of the Kalahari Desert.
 Rocky terrain and several critters surround the Quiver trees makes it one of the spectacular subjects is the area when taking photos at dusk or dawn.

 ERINDI PRIVATE GAME RESERVE

-Erindi is a private protected reserve in Namibia and is another photographer’s dream location.
+Erindi is a private reserve with luxury accommodations in Namibia and is another photographer’s dream location.
 Situated southeast of OmaruruIt, this game reserve is three hours north of Windhoek.
-Making it easily one of the first places to visit and a favorite African Safari Photography Tour locations.
+Making it easily one of the first places to visit and a favourite African Safari Photography Tour locations.
 Like Etosha there are lots of Lions, Cheetah and other animal to photograph.
 It’s not uncommon to see herds of Elephants, herds of Wildebeest, herds of Zebra.
 Erindi is the largest game reserve in Namibia

 An African Photo Safari is one of the greatest adventures any photographer will embark on.
 A photographic journey in Namibia is one of the best photo adventures for any photographer traversing from north to south.
 The country is the perfect place for shooting time-lapses, astrophotography, landscape, wildlife, etc… All the while capturing awesome sunset, sunrises with the glowing red mountains or dune.